 Concord Village Velvet Freeze

 The Concord Village location, at 11427 Concord Village Ave., had been the Josse Ice Creamery from 1946 to 1959.
-Today, the old Concord Village Velvet Freeze is the Concord Grill, a locally owned restaurant with 50 different types of hamburgers on its menu.
+Today, the old Concord Village Velvet Freeze ice cream store is the Concord Grill, a locally owned restaurant with 50 different types of hamburgers on its menu.
+But its history as a Velvet Freeze location is a little unclear.
 It was still operating as a Velvet Freeze at least until 1975, when a Concord Village resident robbed the store, taking about $50.
 It was rezoned in 1976, so the Velvet Freeze may have closed then.
-Another possibility is 1983, as a July 1983 classified ad offered the building at a rate of $813 a month.
+Another possibility is 1983, as a July 1983 classified ad offered the building for rent at a rate of $813 a month.
 In the 1980s, it housed at least two different BBQ restaurants, two different construction contractors, and an arcade before Concord Grill opened in 1989.

 Maplewood Velvet Freeze

 The Maplewood Velvet Freeze location, at 2101 S Big Bend Blvd, survived at least until 1982 because it was robbed in January of that year.
 Mr Wizard’s Frozen Custard opened at the location sometime in the mid 1980s and remains open today.
 It’s a local institution.

 One Kansas City-area Velvet Freeze resided at 1624 Westport Road in the 1940s.
 A skin care shop resides there now.
 It was a popular destination for neighborhood kids to ride their bikes.